 Step 1: Go to Settings Centre

 You'll first need to enable the CRM Knowledge Base.
-To do so, simply navigate to the Settings Centre by selecting the cog in the bottom left-hand corner of the CRM.
+To do so, simply go to the Settings Centre by selecting System Settings in the navigation menu.

 Step 2: Enable Knowledge Base